 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission at no cost to you.
 Please see my full disclosure.

-Whether you are trying to save money or save the planet going green is beneficial to us all.
+Whether you are trying to save money or save the planet going green is beneficial to us all

 Going green is about choosing healthy options for ourselves as people and about choosing healthy options for our planet.
+Learn ways to go green and save money.

 On any given day, you can drive down the street or walk the shoreline and see plastic disposables that someone has tossed away.